Payot

-Sidelocks in English, or pe'ot in Hebrew, anglicized as payot (Note: Also spelled Peot, peyot, peyes, payes, payos, peyos, peyois, payois.) (פֵּאוֹת, "corners") or payes (/yi/), are sidelocks or sideburns.
-Payot are worn by some men and boys in the Orthodox Jewish community based on an interpretation of the Tanakh's injunction against shaving the "sides" of one's head.
-Literally, pe'a means "corner, side, edge".
-There are different styles of payot among Haredi or Hasidic, Yemenite, and Chardal Jews.
-Yemenite Jews call their sidelocks simanim, literally, "signs", because their long-curled sidelocks served as a distinguishing feature in Yemenite society (differentiating them from their Gentile neighbors).
+Payots, often anglicized as pe'ot (פֵּאוֹת) or payes (Note: Also spelled peot, peyot, peyes, payes, payos, peyos, peyois, payois) (פּאות), are sidelocks or sideburns.
+Pe'ot are worn by some male adherents of Orthodox Judaism based on an interpretation of the Tanakhic injunction—in Leviticus 19:27—against shaving the "sides" of one's head.
+The singular form of the Hebrew pe'ot, pe'a (פֵּאָה), means 'corner', 'side', or 'edge'.
+There are different styles of pe'ot among adherents of Haredi Judaism and Hasidic Judaism, as well as among Yemenite Jews, and Chardal Jews.
+Yemenite Jews call their sidelocks simanim (סִימָנִים) because their long, curled sidelocks serve as a distinguishing feature in Yemenite society (differentiating them from their Gentile neighbors).

 Rabbinic interpretation

 Reason

 According to Maimonides, shaving the sidelocks was a heathen practice.

 Specifics

 The Torah says, "you shall not round off the pe'a of your head".
 The word pe'a was taken to mean the hair in front of the ears extending to beneath the cheekbone, on a level with the nose (Talmud – Makkot 20a).
 The Mishnah interpreted the regulation as applying only to men.
 Thus it became the custom in certain circles to allow the hair over the ears to grow, and hang down in curls or ringlets.
 There is considerable discussion in the halachic literature as to the precise location of the payot and of the ways in which their removal is prohibited.